 Ngage’s live chat widget is implemented in over 8,000 law firm websites and renowned legal sites like Nolo and Avvo, which positions them as one of the most reliable sources of information regarding traffic analytics for the legal industry.

-This episode will give you a unique perspective to the extent to which Covid-19 has impacted law firm website traffic and why the problem you may be experiencing is not a Covid-19 related problem, but potentially a marketing or intake problem.
+This episode will give you a unique perspective on the extent to which Covid-19 has impacted law firm website traffic and why the problem you may be experiencing is not a Covid-19-related problem, but potentially a marketing or intake problem.

 Ready to convert website visitors into clients?
 Reach out to Tom and get your first five leads for free, just mention the promo code “In Camera”.

 Send us your questions at firstname.lastname@example.org

 Please don’t forget to subscribe, tell your coworkers, and leave us a review!

 Liel: [00:00:00] Sir Arthur Conan Doyle said, I never guess it’s a capital mistake to theorize before one has data insensibly one begins to twist facts to suit theories instead of theories to suit facts.
 I’m Liel Levy, co-founder of Nanato Media and this is In Camera podcast, where we do no guesswork, only data analysis.

 Liel: [00:00:49] Welcome to In Camera podcast, private legal marketing conversations, Grace, how are you today?

 Grace: [00:00:54] Good, how are you, Liel?
 I’m good, Grace.

 Liel: [00:00:56] Another week, an interesting week, right?
 Yesterday, we had the four CEOs of the top tech companies in front of Congress.